m-joon-ixix/m-joon-ixix.github.io/index.md

 ## About Me

 Nice to meet you!
 I am Minjoon (Miles) Choi, an undergraduate student majoring Computer Science & Engineering at <a href="https://en.snu.ac.kr/index.html" target="_blank">Seoul National University</a>.
+I am grateful to be working closely with <a href="https://llwang.net" target="_blank">Prof. Lucy Lu Wang</a>.
 <br><br>
 I perform research to make language models (LLMs, VLMs) more reliable and trustworthy.
 I have a deep interest on investigating:<br>
 (1) how models handle knowledge in complex scenarios (e.g., knowledge conflicts)<br>